KevinDoughty/zxchess/README.md

 # zxchess
-Chess with a funny prefix
+Chess with a funny prefix.

+This was one of the very first things I wrote in Javascript.